 Introduction

-If you have ever noticed a small bowl of green seeds at the exit of a South Asian restaurant, you have seen one of the oldest and most widely used digestive remedies in the world.
-Fennel seeds — known as saunf in Hindi/Urdu — have been offered after meals across South Asia, the Middle East, and the Mediterranean for centuries.
-This is not merely tradition; it is practical folk medicine validated by modern phytochemical science.
+Have you ever noticed a small bowl of green seeds at the exit of a South Asian restaurant?
+Those are fennel seeds — known as saunf in Hindi/Urdu.
+They have been offered after meals for centuries across South Asia, the Middle East, and the Mediterranean.

 |---|---|---|